Care & Maintenance

 - Prolonged exposure to direct sun may cause fading.
 Rug should be rotated frequently to prevent uneven fading and uneven wear from traffic patterns

 - Blot liquids immediately to soak up as much liquid as possible.
 Sponge with cold water and blot dry.
-For large or s stains, Professional Cleaning is recommended.
+For larger stains, Professional Cleaning is recommended.